 While some babies only suckle during feedings, others will want to suck on a nipple or baby bottle even after feeding time is over.
-This suckling can help pacify (guess what inspired the pacifiers name?) an irritated baby.
-Managed properly, this sucking habit can help comfort baby nerves and calm a bored or fussy infant.
+This suckling can help pacify (guess what inspired the pacifier’s name?) an irritated baby.
+Managed properly, this sucking habit can help comfort baby’s nerves and calm a bored or fussy infant.

 The nipple is placed inside your baby’s mouth and sucked on; Providing a familiar comfort that is associated with feeding time.

 The guard (also known as a shield) prevents your baby from drawing the whole nipple into the mouth, which could result in a potential choking hazard.

 The ring, or handle, provides you with a drool free grip used when you need to remove the pacifier from your baby’s mouth.